nekochemist/arch-conf/README.md

-My Arch Linux .conf files
+my .conf files for arch